 FuboTV Inc. (FUBO) Dips More Than Broader Markets: What You Should Know

-Investors will be hoping for strength from fuboTV Inc. as it approaches its next earnings release.
-On that day, fuboTV Inc. is projected to report earnings of -$0.68 per share, which would represent a year-over-year decline of 78.95%.
+Wall Street will be looking for positivity from fuboTV Inc. as it approaches its next earnings report date.
+In that report, analysts expect fuboTV Inc. to post earnings of -$0.68 per share.
+This would mark a year-over-year decline of 78.95%.
 Our most recent consensus estimate is calling for quarterly revenue of $228.71 million, up 74.75% from the year-ago period.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

 The Broadcast Radio and Television industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 149, which puts it in the bottom 42% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 87, which puts it in the top 35% of all 250+ industries.

 Click to get this free report